 Half of your developers leave you because of poor management

-32.6% of developers in the Netherlands and 30.5% of developers in SA are planning to leave their job this year.
+30% of developers are planning to leave their jobs this year.
 Your management quality is one of the key reasons developers leave you:

-41.8% of developers in the Netherlands and 46.5% in South Africa cite poor management as one of their top two reasons behind leaving a role.
+46.5% of South African developers cite poor management as one of their top two reasons behind leaving a role.

-Management quality matters especially to your senior people
+Management quality matters, especially to your senior developers

 Attracting new developers to your team becomes harder when you have poor management

-Speaking to past and current employees is the most common way developers in South Africa and the Netherlands assess a company’s culture.
-How your company comes across in these conversations matters.
+Speaking to past and current employees is the most common way developers in South Africa assess a company’s culture.

 You will have a hard time attracting new team members if your current and former team members aren’t happy with your management practices.
 That means you can’t afford to wait to address issues.